lHan87/cv/README.md

 # News: cushLEPOR submitted to WMT2021 Metrics Task

+cushLEPOR in collabration with Logrus Global, optimised hLEPOR metric using LaBSE and MQM.

+# Links to other webpages regarding publications, presentations, and projects

 Welcome to subscribe my Google Scholar webpage for future news on publications https://scholar.google.com/citations?user=_vf3E2QAAAAJ&hl=en